-- In addition, there’s a Software Center where any of hundreds of free apps, such as the LibreOffice suite (an open source equivalent of Microsoft Office), can be quickly and easily downloaded and installed without having to individually hunt for them.
+- In addition, there’s a Software Center where any of hundreds of free apps, such as the LibreOffice suite (an open-source equivalent of Microsoft Office), can be quickly and easily downloaded and installed without having to individually hunt for them.
 In my opinion, this is one area where Ubuntu and its derivatives far outshine WinXP.

-- The Ubuntu family is stable and well supported, with more than 20 million users world wide.
+- The Ubuntu family is stable and well supported with more than 20 million users worldwide.

-Advantages of Lubuntu over Ubuntu
+Advantages of Lubuntu Over Ubuntu

 Lubuntu takes that philosophy to the next level.
-It is specifically designed to run on outmoded hardware with limited memory and cpu resources.
+It is specifically designed to run on outmoded hardware with limited memory and CPU resources.